ukfires/probs-ISWC2021-example/README.md

 poetry install
 ```

+This will set up a Python virtual environment with the necessary dependencies.
+To use this Python environment, either activate it using [`poetry shell`](https://python-poetry.org/docs/cli/#shell), or prefix all the commmands below with [`poetry run`](https://python-poetry.org/docs/cli/#run).

 ### Conversion

 You need to convert the data only if you modified the mapping.
 Otherwise, go to the [Reasoning](#reasoning) section.